misterorion/misterorion.com/content/posts/caddy-precompress.md

 > \\+ is a `find` command delimiter, allowing you to chain -exec commands together. `{}` will be replaced with the file's path.

-Generally, we want to use highest level of compression for both gzip and brotli.
+Generally, we want to use highest level of compression for both Gzip and Brotli.
 This requires the most compute power up-front, but will produce the smallest files.

 To put this in perspective, the command above takes my 16-thread desktop CPU just a couple of seconds to process all ~250 files files on this site.